 \begin{remark} It follows from the theorem that in fact formation of $\mathbf{R}^0f_*M$ commutes with arbitrary base change $A\rightarrow A'$ of MW-type $K$-dagger algebras.
 As in Remark \ref{rem: Fstructure}, it then follows that any Frobenius structure on $M$ induces one on $\mathbf{R}^0f_*M$. \end{remark}

 In fact, showing that $\mathbf{R}^0f_*M$ is finitely generated is relatively straightforward, and does not depends on $M$ having constant irregularity.
-The base change claim is much harder, and is false without this assumption.
-Our first reduction in the proof of Theorem \ref{theo: bc for R0f} is to show that the claim is local on $A$.
+The base change claim is much harder, and is false without at least some extra assumption.\footnote{For a counter-example, let $f:\A^2_k\rightarrow \A^1_k$ be the projection, and take an Artin--Schreier cover $X\rightarrow \A^2_k$ whose fibre over the generic point of $\A^1_k$ is connected, and whose fibre over $0$ is disconnected.
+Then the pushforward of the constant isocrystal on $X$ will not satisfy base change to closed points for $\mathbf{R}^0f_*$.} Our first reduction in the proof of Theorem \ref{theo: bc for R0f} is to show that the claim is local on $A$.

 \begin{lemma} Hypothesis as in Theorem \ref{theo: bc for R0f}.
 Let $\{ A\rightarrow A_i \}_{i\in I}$ be a finite dagger open cover of $A$, and set $A_{ij}=A_i\otimes^\dagger_A A_j$.
 Write $M_{A_i}=M\otimes_A A_i$ and $M_{A_{ij}} = M\otimes_A A_{ij}$.
 If the conclusions of Theorem \ref{theo: bc for R0f} hold for each $M_{A_i}$ and each $M_{A_{ij}}$, then they hold for $M$. \end{lemma}